|

 And whoever does not bear his own cross and come after me cannot be my disciple.

 - So likewise, whoever does not forsake all that he has cannot be my disciple.
-Luke 14:33

 - If your brother sins against you, go and show him his fault, just between the two of you.

-But if he will not listen, take one or two others along, so that 'every matter may be established by the testimony of two or three witnesses.
+But if he will not listen, take one or two others along, so that every matter may be established by the testimony of two or three witnesses.

 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, treat him as you would a pagan or a tax collector.

-- Whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave—just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.
+- Whoever desires to become great among you must be your servant, and whoever wants to be first must be your slave—just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.

 - But you are not to be called rabbi (teacher), for you have one Teacher and you are all brothers.